Uddhav calls Shah political heir of Ahmad Shah Abdali, accuses BJP of indulging in ‘power jihad’

 BJP leader and deputy chief minister Devendra Fadnavis criticised Thackeray, calling him “disappointed and frustrated” and suggested that the Sena leader’s remarks were evidence of his unstable state of mind and affiliation with the “Aurangzeb Fan Club”.

 Commenting on Thackeray’s statement, Maharashtra minister Girish Mahajan said, “I think Uddhav Thackeray has lost his mental balance.
-He had earlier made wrong comments on PM Modi, Maharashtra deputy CM Devendra Fadnavis.
-Today, he made wrong comments about the home minister of India Amit Shah...Elections are very far, I don’t know till then what kind of language he will use...”
+He had earlier commented on PM Modi and Maharashtra deputy CM Devendra Fadnavis.
+Today, he made wrong comments about the home minister of India Amit Shah...Elections are very far, I don’t know till then what kind of language he will use... .”